huiselilun/Palabos-UserGuide/GettingStarted.md

 Code::Blocks is a cross-compiler environment, and you can in principle use it with just any C++ compiler.
 In particular, you can use it with the free GCC compiler.
 This compiler does not even need to be installed separately under Windows if you download the version of Code::Blocks which is directly packaged with the GCC port MinGW.

-Note that the Palabos code does not compile with Visual C++, and we don’t know why; any suggestion is appreciated.
+Note that the Palabos code does not compile with Visual C++, and we donâ€™t know why; any suggestion is appreciated.
 In the meantime, you should use another compiler, such as GCC, the Intel compiler, or the Portland Group compiler.

 As mentioned above, the Palabos download provides a project file for the free IDE Code::Blocks, through which you can easily use any of these compilers (we have only tested GCC/MinGW, though).
 If you have no C++ compiler installed on your system (other than Visual C++), remember to download the version of Code::Blocks which is packaged with the GCC port MinGW, after which you can directly compile Palabos.